Chukotka Mountains: Geography

 The Chukotka Mountains are one of the two main mountain regions of Chukotka.
 They rise west and east of the isthmus area of the Chukchi Peninsula, in the central Chukotka region, bounded by the Anadyr Highlands in the southwest.
 They are composed of mountains of middle height displaying alpine relief, as well as low mountains.
 They stretch in roughly WNW/ESE direction for 450 km, between the head of Chaun Bay and the Bering Sea shore.
 The ranges of the northern area consist of sandstone and shale with granite intrusions, while those of the southern part are made up of volcanic rocks.
 The highest peak is Mount Iskhodnaya (Исходная) in the Chantal Range. which is 1843 m high — or 1887 m according to other sources.

 Hydrography

 Among the rivers that have their source in the mountains, the following deserve mention: the Amguema River with its tributaries Ekityki and Chantalveergyn, the Palyavaam, Pegtymel and Tanyurer of the Chukchi Sea side, as well as the Kanchalan and the Belaya River tributaries Bolshoi Pykarvaam and Bolshaya Osinovaya of the Pacific Ocean side.
-The largest lakes in the mountain area are Ekityki, Ioni and Koolen.
+The largest lakes in the mountain area are Ekityki, Ervynaygytgyn, Yanranaygytgyn, Ioni, Pychgynmygytgyn, Medvezhye, Achchyon and Koolen.

 There are 47 small glaciers in the ranges of the highlands, with a total area of 13.53 sqkm.